-OPG is pursuing a number of generation development and other projects in support of Ontario's electricity planning initiatives.
-OPG's major generation development projects currently include the refurbishment of the Darlington GS, the redevelopment of the Ranney Falls hydroelectric GS, and the construction of a solar facility at the Nanticoke GS site.
+OPG is pursuing a number of generation development and other projects in line with Ontario's electricity planning initiatives and expected to provide incremental value in the future.
+OPG's major generation development projects currently include the refurbishment of the Darlington GS and the redevelopment of the Ranney Falls hydroelectric GS.
 OPG aims to be an industry leader in project management capability and performance.